-Alto de la Escrita, Alto de Ubal, Collado de Asón, Puerto de Alisas, Puerto de Vuenta las Varas and Puerto de la Cruz de Usaño.
-And that’s basically just the warm up exercise as the finale is brutal.
-The ulimate climb is narrow and painfully steep.
+Alto de la Escrita (5.9 kilometres at 4%), Alto de Ubal (7.9 kilometres at 6%), Collado del Asón (13 kilometres at 3.9%), Puerto de Alisas (8.5 kilometres at 6%), Puerto de Fuente las Varas (6,3 kilometres at 4.5%) and Puerto de la Cruz de Usaño (4.2 kilometres at 4.7%).
+Sounds like a demanding race, right?
+But that’s basically just the warm up exercise for a brutal finale.
+The ultimate climb is narrow and painfully steep.
 Eventual winner Chris Froome found himself on the back foot, while tackling Los Machucos in 2017.

 Click on the images to zoom